freenas/freenas-docs/userguide/vms.rst

    VM Network Interface Device

 The default :guilabel:`Adapter Type` emulates an Intel E1000 (82545)
 Ethernet card for compatibility with most operating systems.
 This can be changed to *VirtIO* to provide better performance when the operating system installed in the VM supports VirtIO paravirtualized network drivers.

 If the system has multiple physical network interface cards, the :guilabel:`Nic to attach` drop-down menu can be used to specify which physical interface to associate with the VM.

-By default, the VM will receive an auto-generated random MAC address.
-To override the default with a custom value, input the desired address into the :guilabel:`Mac Address` field.
+By default, the VM receives an auto-generated random MAC address.
+To override the default with a custom value, enter the desired address into the :guilabel:`MAC Address` field.

 VMs set to *UEFI* booting are also given a VNC (Virtual Network Computing) remote connection.
 A standard